Quicr/old-quicrq/doc/protocol.md

 * POST: publish a media stream towards the origin
 * ACCEPT: indicates that the POST requests has been accepted by the next relay or by the origin
 * START_POINT: indicates group_id and object_id of first object sent on stream
+* FIN: indicates the last group_id and object_id for a media
+* SUBSCRIBE: subscribe to an URL prefix
+* NOTIFY: in response to a SUBSCRIBE, signal that a pattern matching URL is available

 The description of messages in the following subsections use the same conventions as RFC 9000.